cityofships/i-love-compute/README.md

 A script to download, build and run ViennaCLBench.

 - The user can download build and install ViennaCLBench by doing `./user-viennaclbench build`.
-- The installation is done in user workspace and provided software is not made available in default environment.
+- The installation is done as user in `workspace/user-viennaclbench` and provided software is not made available in default environment.
 - The user can run LuxMark by doing `./user-viennaclbench run` or `./user-viennaclbench run ViennaCLBench`.